-Give this Sugar Free Peppermint Mocha Syrup a try and you’ll be making your own sugar free syrup creations in no time.
+Give this Sugar Free Peppermint Mocha Syrup a try and you’ll be making your own sugar free latte creations from your syrup in no time.

-I came up with this syrup for my daughter last year and it looks like it might become a perennial favorite on my old blog so I’m moving it over to the new one.
+I came up with this syrup for my daughter in 2019 and it has become a perennial favorite!

-In addition to this Sugar Free Peppermint Mocha Syrup I have many other flavors available.
+In addition to this Sugar Free Peppermint Mocha Syrup there are now many other flavors available.

 Watch for affiliate links to products I have used in these recipes when testing them and those which I can fully recommend.